Off with their Heads – No or Sometimes Yes? Ruthless Criticism

 4.

 There is, in addition, another irony in the story.
-Nowadays a friend of the revenge and punishment idea must already be a person with a fair amount of rage against the people who do – to him – injustice, so that he/she enters into the crime statistics.
+Nowadays, a fan of the revenge and punishment idea must already be a person with a fair amount of rage against the people who do – to him – injustice, so that he or she enters into the crime statistics.
 What psychologists and policemen – professionals as well as aficionados of this trade – call “criminal mindedness” is nothing other than private opinion emulating the legal system, according to all the rules which should apply, thus of having unjustly gotten a raw deal.
-Murders hardly happen without private individuals having positively answered the question of the death penalty for their own particular inter-personal relations and not wanting to wait with their offended legal feeling only for the state after long administration.
+Murders hardly happen without private individuals having positively answered the question of the death penalty for their own particular inter-personal relations and not wanting to wait with their offended legal feelings for the state after lengthy administration.

 And because the social living conditions guaranteed by the constitutional state in any case continually ensure that the citizens get a raw deal, it is dead certain that criminal justice does not run out of material as long as it exists.